jj123llol/freemcserver.net-python/README.md

 ```py
 events.on_join
 ```

-return user class of the player who joined/left
+returns a string of the last 20 console messages every second:
 ```py
 events.on_console_message
 ```
-returns a string of the last 20 console messages every second
 ```py
 @events.on_join
 def can_be_anything(user):